Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPTS/aperture_geometry.md

 This document describes a **visual and structural pipeline**
 for extracting transition structure from dynamical systems.

-It is based on empirical observations and visualization methods
+It is based on empirical observations and validation experiments
-developed during NEXAH experiments.
+developed during NEXAH research.

 ---